Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Conclusions

-Besides the previous molecular pentaquark, we predict a relatively rich spectrum of new, so far unobserved states.
+Besides the previous molecular pentaquarks, we predict a relatively rich spectrum of new, so far unobserved states.
 The eventual experimental observation (or absence) of these states will be able to confirm (or refute) the present phenomenological model, and thus indirectly constrain the nature of the currently known pentaquarks.
 It is also worth noticing that previous theoretical works have predicted molecular spectra that are similar to ours~\cite{Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo,Xiao:2019gjd,Wang:2019nvm}.
-Even though the quantitative details of the spectrum might change by varying the parameters or by choosing a different input state, there are two important qualitative characteristic of the predicted spectrum: everything else being equal, we have that \begin{itemize} \item[(i)] the central and spin-spin potentials of molecular hidden-charm pentaquarks tend to be more attractive if they are in the smaller-sized representations of SU(3)-flavor, i.e. singlets are more attractive than octets for $\bar{H}_c T_c$ configurations and, provided the evaluation of the spin-spin operator is positive, octets more than decuplets in $\bar{H}_c S_c$ , and \item[(ii)] for the $\bar{H}_c S_c$ configurations, which contain non-trivial dependence on the light-spin of the heavy hadrons, higher (light) spin states are lighter (heavier) for the octet (decuplet) configurations. \end{itemize} For instance, as a consequence of (i) we expect the most attractive $\bar{H}_c T_c$ pentaquarks to be the isoscalar $\bar{D}^{(*)} \Xi_c$ configurations, which correspond with the molecular interpretation of the $P_{\psi s}^{\Lambda}(4338/4459)$.
-Meanwhile, from (ii) if the $P_{\psi}^N(4440/4457)$ are $\bar{D}^* \Sigma_c$ bound states, then the $P_{\psi}^N(4440)$ should be $J=\frac{3}{2}$ and the $P_{\psi}^N(4457)$ $J=\frac{1}{2}$.
+Even though the quantitative details of the spectrum might change by varying the parameters or by choosing a different input state {(a point that we have partially explored for a few selected molecules by using the $P_{\psi}^{\Lambda}(4338)$ and $P_{\psi s}^{\Lambda}(4459)$ as the reference state)}, there are two important qualitative characteristic of the predicted spectrum: everything else being equal, we have that \begin{itemize} \item[(i)] the central and spin-spin potentials of molecular hidden-charm pentaquarks tend to be more attractive if they are in the smaller-sized representations of SU(3)-flavor, i.e. singlets are more attractive than octets for $\bar{H}_c T_c$ configurations and, provided the evaluation of the spin-spin operator is positive (i.e. meson-baryon configurations with the maximum possible spin, $J = J_1 + J_2$), octets will also be more attractive than decuplets in $\bar{H}_c S_c$ , and \item[(ii)] for the $\bar{H}_c S_c$ configurations, which contain non-trivial dependence on the light-spin of the heavy hadrons, higher spin states are lighter (heavier) for the octet (decuplet) configurations. \end{itemize} For instance, as a consequence of (i) we expect the most attractive $\bar{H}_c T_c$ pentaquarks to be the isoscalar $\bar{D}^{(*)} \Xi_c$ configurations, which correspond with the molecular interpretation of the $P_{\psi s}^{\Lambda}(4338/4459)$.
+Meanwhile, from (ii) if the $P_{\psi}^N(4440/4457)$ are $\bar{D}^* \Sigma_c$ bound states, then the $P_{\psi}^N(4440)$ should be $J=\frac{3}{2}$ and the $P_{\psi}^N(4457)$ $J=\frac{1}{2}$ (because higher spin implies lighter mass in the present model).
 The eventual experimental determination of the spin of the $P_{\psi}^N(4440)$ as well as the discovery of new pentaquarks (particularly decuplets) would indeed shed light on whether the previous patterns are correct.